lphilips/lphilips.github.io/uni-corn.md

 A `@slice` annotation is followed by a block statement, in which you define the code that belongs to that slice.
 We also use the `@require [libraries]` annotation, this makes sure that the correct libraries will be required in the resulting server side code.

-We have two declarations with a data sharing annotation: the courses collection and the constructor function for a Course.
+We have two declarations with a data sharing annotation: the `courses` collection and the constructor function for a `Course`.
 Using the `@observable` annotation, the tool makes sure that every client receives a replica of the data and its updates, but clients cannot change the data itself.
 In this case, the classes are processed from a file, but it could contact a remote service as well.
-If clients should be allowed to change the data as well, `@replicated` can be used.
+If clients should be allowed to change the data as well, the `@replicated` annotation can be used.

 We define an auxiliary function that checks if a given time description is valid.
-After that we read in the classes from the `data.json` file, make a new `Course`, and add it to the `courses` collection
+After that we read in the classes from the `data.json` file, make a new `Course`, and add it to the `courses` collection.

 ##### Client slice